apache/yunikorn-site/docs/developer_guide/deployment.md

 make image
 ```

 This command will build an image.
-The image will be tagged with a default version and image tag.
+The image will be tagged with a default version, image tag and your build architecture.

 **Note** the default build uses a hardcoded user and tag.
 You *must* update the `IMAGE_TAG` variable in the `Makefile` to push to an appropriate repository.

 **Note** the latest yunikorn images in docker hub are not updated anymore due to ASF policy.
 Hence, you should build both scheduler image and web image locally before deploying them.

+**Note** the imaging tagging includes your build architecture.
+For intel, it would be amd64 and for MacM1, it would be arm64v1.

 ## Setup RBAC for Scheduler